marble999/freshlygenerated/content/posts/Thai-Inspired-Beef-Salad-With-Mint.md

 1. 5.
 Meanwhile, prepare the salad.
 Place spinach on a large serving platter and top with beef, sesame seeds, and coriander.
 Pour over rice and the sauce.

-1. Reprinted with permission from “Gourmand” by Michael Roberts.
-Copyright © 2019 by Michael Roberts.
+1. Reprinted with permission from "Gourmand" by Michael Roberts.
+Copyright Ã‚Â© 2019 by Michael Roberts.
 Published by Houghton Mifflin Harcourt.
 All rights reserved.

-1.